open-aac/weblinger.js/README.md

 NOTE: This repo includes sub-libraries with their own licenses, so you must decide which you will include.
-They are included here for reference purposes and because the way they are used in this repo should be acceptable, *but it may not be for your project*.
+They are included here for reference purposes and because we had to make minor tweaks to get them working together, *but their licensing may mean they are not appropriate for your project*.
 Use the libraries at your own risk.

 - [JeelizWeboji](https://github.com/jeeliz/jeelizWeboji) has an Apache 2.0 license